About

 Valles Marineris Explorer (VaMEx)

 The goal of the VaMEx project is to explore and search for forms of non-terrestrial life of the Valles Marineris using an autonomous drone swarm consisting of rovers, crawlers and unmanned aerial vehicles (UAVs).
+Check out a video demonstrating some key aspects of the project on YouTube.

 Image of the Vamex Virtual Testbed: A simulation of different types of robots exploring Valles Marineris in a virtual environment.